JordanCWard/SQL/README.md

 32. Bloomberg

-The Bloomberg terminal is the go-to resource for financial professionals, offering convenient access to a wide array of financial datasets. <br>
-As a Data Analyst at Bloomberg, you have access to historical data on stock performance. <br>
-Currently, you're analyzing the highest and lowest open prices for each FAANG stock by month over the years. <br>
-For each FAANG stock, display the ticker symbol, the month and year with the corresponding highest and lowest open prices. <br>
+The Bloomberg terminal is the go-to resource for financial professionals, offering convenient access to a wide array of financial datasets.
+As a Data Analyst at Bloomberg, you have access to historical data on stock performance.
+Currently, you're analyzing the highest and lowest open prices for each FAANG stock by month over the years.
+For each FAANG stock, display the ticker symbol, the month and year with the corresponding highest and lowest open prices.
 Ensure that the results are sorted by ticker symbol.

 ``` sql
 SELECT